- Warren Buffett, the CEO of Berkshire Hathaway, turns 89 on Aug. 30.

 Check Out: How Rich Was Warren Buffett at Your Age?

 Warren Buffett’s Company: Berkshire Hathaway

-Warren Buffett Investments and Stocks
+Warren Buffett’s Investments

 As a value investor, Buffett tends to invest his money in companies that seem undervalued compared to their fundamental value.

-Here’s a look at some of Buffett’s investments that have paid off:
+Here are some of Buffett’s investments that have paid off:

 - American Express